kusdhruvUpennGit/NSYNC-Project-Website/README.md

 To achieve seamless wireless communication between the two Pololu 3pi bots and the laptop, we utilized the XBee S2C modules.
 The system was configured with one module as the Coordinator and the other two modules as Routers, following the process described below.<br>

 Configuration Process:<br>
-1.Hardware Setup:<br>
+1. Hardware Setup:<br>
-    The XBee S2C modules were connected to USB XBee adapters and linked to the laptop via USB ports.
+    • The XBee S2C modules were connected to USB XBee adapters and linked to the laptop via USB ports.
 XCTU software was used to configure the modules.<br>
-    The Coordinator and Router roles were assigned to the modules using XCTU.<br>
+    • The Coordinator and Router roles were assigned to the modules using XCTU.<br>

+2. Coordinator Configuration:
-2.Coordinator Configuration: The first module was set as the Coordinator with the following parameters:<br>
+        The first module was set as the Coordinator with the following parameters:<br>
-    PAN ID: 1234 (common network ID for all modules).<br>
+        • PAN ID: 1234 (common network ID for all modules).<br>
-    CE (Coordinator Enable): Enabled.<br>
+        • CE (Coordinator Enable): Enabled.<br>
-    Destination Address DL: Set to FFFF (broadcast mode to communicate with all devices in the PAN ID).<br>
+        • Destination Address DL: Set to FFFF (broadcast mode to communicate with all devices in the PAN ID).<br>
-    The configuration was saved by clicking the "Write" button in XCTU.<br>
+        • The configuration was saved by clicking the "Write" button in XCTU.<br>
 3. Router Configuration: The other two modules were configured as Routers with the following parameters:<br>
-	PAN ID: 1234 (same as the Coordinator).<br>
+• PAN ID: 1234 (same as the Coordinator).<br>
-	CE (Coordinator Enable): Disabled.<br>
+• CE (Coordinator Enable): Disabled.<br>
-	Destination Address DL: Defaulted to 0 (addressing the Coordinator).<br>
+• Destination Address DL: Defaulted to 0 (addressing the Coordinator).<br>
-	Configuration was saved for each module.<br>
+• Configuration was saved for each module.<br>

 4. Testing Communication:<br>

-	Two instances of XCTU software were opened on the laptop, one for the Coordinator and the other for a Router.<br>
+    • Two instances of XCTU software were opened on the laptop, one for the Coordinator and the other for a Router.<br>
-	The Terminal mode in XCTU was used to test communication between the devices.
+    • The Terminal mode in XCTU was used to test communication between the devices.
 Messages typed in one module's terminal were successfully transmitted and displayed on the other module's terminal, confirming proper configuration and functionality.<br>
-	The communication was reliable, with transmitted messages appearing in blue and received messages in red, as seen in the attached screenshots.<br>
+    • The communication was reliable, with transmitted messages appearing in blue and received messages in red, as seen in the attached screenshots.<br>

 Below screenshots show the configuration of xbee modules:<br>